-Pros / It comes with a beautiful 12-recipe booklet.
+Pros / This ice cream maker comes with a beautiful 12-recipe booklet.

-Cons / It takes a long time to make ice cream using this machine.
+Cons / It takes a long time to make ice cream.

 Verdict / The Gourmia GSI170 looks good, but the poorly designed bowl significantly slows down the ice cream making process.

-The Gourmia GSI170 is hands down the best-looking ice cream maker in our review.
-However, it has a confusing timer system, doesn't get the cream mixture anywhere near a hard consistency, and costs much more than it is worth.
+The sleek Gourmia GSI170 is a beautiful ice cream maker to look at, but we found its timer system confusing during our tests.
+The machine didn't get the cream mixture anywhere near a hard consistency, and it costs much more than it is worth.

 This electric ice cream maker has a 1.5-quart freezer bowl.
-The company states that the Gourmia can make ice cream in half an hour or less, but when we tested this machine the cream never got close to a frozen consistency.
+Gourmia states that the machine can make ice cream in half an hour or less, but when we tested it, the cream never got close to a frozen consistency.

 Unlike other products we tested, this ice cream maker comes with a digital timer, which theoretically should make the process easier.
 Unfortunately, you can only set the timer between 20 and 40 minutes.
-So if you simply want to run the machine an additional five minutes, you will need to use a different timer or watch the clock to get the job done.
-The timer might be useful for some people, but its limitations are rather frustrating.
+So, if you only want to run the machine an additional five minutes, you need to use a different timer.
+This built-in timer might be useful for some people, but its limitations are rather frustrating.

-It features an industry-standard one-year warranty.
-Should you have questions, you can contact Gourmia's customer representatives by phone or email.
-The recipe book that accompanies the ice cream maker is filled with sumptuous desserts and features high-resolution images of each creation.
+This ice cream maker is covered by an industry-standard one-year warranty.
+It comes with a recipe book that is packed with sumptuous desserts, and it features high-resolution images of each creation.
 However, to our disgust, the photo of the strawberry shortcake ice cream recipe plainly features a long dark hair winding its way around the treat.